Biosystems-Analytics-Lab/shellcast/README.md

 - __tests__ - This folder contains all of the unit tests for the application.
 - __db-scripts__ - This folder contains helpful SQL scripts that can be used to setup a new database and populate it with initial records.

+## Third-party Services
+Various third-party are used as part of the ShellCast web app.

+Google Cloud Platform
+- App Engine - The app is deployed on Google App Engine in a standard Python 3 environment.
+- Cloud SQL - The app uses a MySQL database for storing all persistent information.
+The database is managed by Google Cloud SQL.
+- Logging - All logs related to the App Engine and Cloud SQL instances are recorded with Google Logging.
+Additional custom logs from within the app itself are also recorded.
+- Firebase
+  - Authentication - The app uses Firebase authentication to manage most of the aspects of users.

 ## Development Environment Setup

 ### Install Google Cloud SDK